Nippon Sei Ko Kai: Present

-Luke Ken-ichi Muto, Bishop of Kyushu, was installed as the current Primate of Nippon Sei Ko Kai on 5 November 2020.
+Luke Kenichi Muto, Bishop of Kyushu, was installed as the Primate of Nippon Sei Ko Kai on 5 November 2020.
+He was succeeded in 2024 by Bishop David Eisho Uehara of Okinawa.

 Today the Nippon Sei Ko Kai continues its traditions of ministry and Christian witness in Japan through church congregational life, hospitals, schools, social advocacy, and support for non-profit organizations.

 The church, at both a national and local level, works to support disadvantaged, marginalized, or discriminated against communities in Japan, as well as communities in Tohoku impacted by the 2011 Great East Japan earthquake, tsunami and subsequent crisis at the Fukushima Daiichi nuclear generating plant.

 The NSKK also engages in field-based mission work overseas, such as in the Philippines.

 Eight of the NSKK's dioceses ordain women to the diaconate and priesthood.
 The NSKK has ordained women to the priesthood since 1998.
 Women have been ordained to the diaconate since 1978, and the first woman to be ordained a deacon and, later, as a priest was Margaret Shibukawa Ryoko.
 In 2021, the Diocese of Hokkaido elected Grace Trazu Sasamori as bishop, making her the first woman to be elected bishop in the church.